+Historical Areas

-Historical Areas With the 1933 reorganization, historic preservation became a primary mission of the National Park Service.
-The Service's role as the leading federal agency in this field was confirmed by Congress two years later in the Historic Sites Act of August 21, 1935-the most significant general preservation enactment since the 1906 Antiquities Act.
+With the 1933 reorganization, historic preservation became a major responsibility of the National Park Service.
+Two years later Congress confirmed the Service's role as the leading federal agency in this field in the Historic Sites Act of August 21, 1935-the most significant general preservation enactment since the 1906 Antiquities Act.

-The Historic Sites Act stemmed from desires within the Service for a stronger legal underpinning for its greatly accelerated historical programs and from desires beyond the Service for greater federal assistance to historic properties.
+The Historic Sites Act stemmed from desires within the NPS for stronger legal authority for its accelerated historical programs and from desires beyond the NPS for greater federal assistance to historic properties.
 It began by declaring "a national policy to preserve for public use historic sites, buildings and objects of national significance for the inspiration and benefit of the people of the United States."

-To carry out this policy, the act assigned broad powers and duties to the Secretary of the Interior and the Service.
+To carry out this policy, the act assigned broad powers and duties to the Secretary of the Interior and the NPS.
 They were to survey historic properties "for the purpose of determining which possess exceptional value as commemorating or illustrating the history of the United States."
 They were authorized to conduct research; to restore, preserve, and maintain historic properties directly or through cooperative agreements with other parties; and to mark properties, establish and maintain related museums, and engage in other interpretive activities for public education.
 There was also a general authority for acquiring historic properties-provided that no federal funds were obligated in advance of congressional appropriations.

-The restrictive proviso, from a House amendment to the draft bill prepared in the Interior Department, effectively curtailed the envisioned addition of properties to the National Park System by secretarial action alone.
-The secretary could designate "national historic sites" outside the System and accept their donation, but unless and until Congress provided funds for acquiring sites not donated and for administering those that were, the Service could offer little more than moral support.
-Several additions up to 1951, including Salem Maritime, Massachusetts, Federal Hall and Vanderbilt Mansion, New York, and Hampton, Maryland, became national historic sites by secretarial designation under the Historic Sites Act before being brought into the System by congressional action.
+This restriction, from a House amendment to the draft bill prepared in the Interior Department, effectively curtailed the envisioned addition of properties to the National Park System by Secretarial action alone.
+The Secretary could designate "national historic sites" outside the System and accept their donation, but unless and until Congress provided funds for acquiring sites not donated and for administering those that were, the NPS could offer little more than moral support.
+Several additions up to 1951, including Salem Maritime in Massachusetts, Federal Hall and Vanderbilt Mansion in New York, and Hampton in Maryland, became national historic sites by Secretarial designation under the Historic Sites Act before being brought into the System by congressional action.

-Although the act was of limited value by itself in enlarging the System, its provision for a historic site survey-institutionalized within the Service as the National Survey of Historic Sites and Buildings-proved valuable in identifying potential additions.
-Another product of the act, the Advisory Board on National Parks, Historic Sites, Buildings, and Monuments (retitled the National Park System Advisory Board in 1978), used outside experts in the cultural and natural resource disciplines to review selected properties and recommend those found nationally significant for secretarial designation or inclusion in the System.
+Although the act was of limited value by itself in enlarging the System, its provision for a historic sites survey-institutionalized within the NPS as the National Survey of Historic Sites and Buildings-proved valuable in identifying potential additions.
+Another product of the act, the Advisory Board on National Parks, Historic Sites, Buildings, and Monuments (retitled the National Park System Advisory Board in 1978), used outside experts in the cultural and natural resource disciplines to review selected properties and recommend those found nationally significant for Secretarial designation or inclusion in the System.

-The first secretarial designation under the Historic Sites Act was the Jefferson National Expansion Memorial in St. Louis, Missouri, on December 20, 1935.
-The designated area, encompassing 37 city blocks on the Mississippi riverfront, was also the first extensive urban responsibility of the Service outside Washington, D.C.
-Ironically, the designation was made to justify federal expenditures for urban renewal and a modern memorial to western expansion rather than historic preservation.
+The first Secretarial designation under the Historic Sites Act was the Jefferson National Expansion Memorial in St. Louis on December 20, 1935.
+The designated area, fronting on the Mississippi River and encompassing 37 city blocks, was also the Service's first extensive urban responsibility outside Washington, D.C.
+Ironically, the designation served to justify federal expenditures for urban renewal and a modern memorial to western expansion rather than historic preservation.
 Most of the area was bulldozed, and the soaring Gateway Arch designed by Eero Saarinen was constructed as its centerpiece in the 1960s.